bokeumcho/PTL.PRS/README.md

 - `PTL_PRS_train`:
    generates/reads pseudo splits, runs block-wise gradient descent, tunes LR on pseudo-validation, and writes outputs with outfile prefix.
 - `PTL_PRS_run`:
    Repeat the full training pipeline over multiple seeds, namespace outputs per seed, and return a summary.
+Use this when you want more robust pseudo-R² estimates: the pseudosplit–based metric has sampling variability, and repeating across seeds stabilizes results.
 - `PTL_PRS_test_pseudo` or `PTL_PRS_test`:
    Evaluate pseudo-R² or true-R² on held-out pseudo-test summaries, reporting baseline vs. adapted model performance.